Issue Deep Dive

 Between 2017 and 2021, the UK's bilateral ODA to climate adaptation decreased by 81%.
 The substantial decrease in funding was mainly caused by the cut in the ODA budget in 2021 to 0.5% of GNI from 0.7% in previous years, as well as the repurposing of unspent international climate finance for support to Ukraine.
 The peak in 2021 was a result of large commitments across multiple regions and sectors, and in line with the UK government's commitment to doubling UK international climate finance in that year.

-Environmental protection received the largest share of the UK's principal funding in 2021, totaling US$34 million, making up 61% of the total adaptation-related ODA allocated to this sector.
 Adaptation-related ODA in 2021 to environmental protection primarily targeted environmental research and biodiversity.
 Multi-sector funding predominantly supported research and scientific institutions.
 Within the agriculture sector, priority was given to rural development and agricultural research.
-Funding for agriculture decreased significantly from a peak in 2019 ( US$285 million).
+Funding for agriculture decreased significantly from US$285 million in 2019 to US$196 million in 2022.

 Multilateral Spending and Commitments